A High-Order Scheme for Image Segmentation via a modified Level-Set method: Image segmentation via a modified LS method

 from the $0$-level set and, according to our previous remarks, they should keep this property as time evolves.
 Consequently, also in this case we can define

-More details on the function $d(v)$ will be given in the next Section \ref{subsec:motivation_ctilde}.
+More details on the function $d(v)$ will be given in Sect. \ref{subsec:motivation_ctilde}.
 For simplicity, in the last construction we assumed the representation function to be centered in the origin, but it is straightforward to extend the same procedure to more general situations.
-Note also that if we have only one object to be segmented (or we are considering the shrinking from the frame of the picture) we can always use a representation function centered in the origin since we can freely choose the domain of integration, given by the pixels of the image.
+Note also that if we have only one object to be segmented (or we are considering the shrinking from the frame of the picture) we can always use a representation function centered in the origin since we can choose freely the domain of integration, given by the pixels of the image.